MichalPorag/IsraelTechWriters/README.md

 # IsraelTechWriters
-This repo aim to gather all Israelis tech writer, feel free to open Pull Request and add your self❤️ Attencion, please add ": " and than with comma separator the topics covered on the blog, and then ".
+This repo aim to gather all Israelis tech writer, feel free to open Pull Request and add your self❤️ Attention, please add ": " and than with comma separator the topics covered on the blog, and then ".
 Writing language: " and than with comma separator en / he.
 For example:
 "Front end, computer science.
 Writing language: en."